Beryllium fluoride (BeF2) lewis dot structure, molecular geometry, electron geometry, polar or nonpolar, bond angle

 - In the BeF2 Lewis dot structure, a total of 6 lone pairs and 2 bonded pairs are present.

-- The molecular geometry of BeF2 is linear and its electron geometry is also linear in nature.
+- The electron geometry of BeF2 is also linear.